Choosing Your Android-Based Operating System

 Threat Modeling

 The first task a person should do when taking steps to protect their privacy and security is to make a threat model.
 Defining a threat To make a threat model, we must first define a threat.
 A common mistake made by people who are just getting into the privacy space is to define the threat as “big-tech companies.”
-There is a fundamental problem with this definition: Why are we not trusting “big-tech companies,” but then shift our trust to “small-tech companies”?...
+There is a fundamental problem with this definition: Why are we not trusting “big-tech companies,” but then shifting our trust to “small-tech companies”?...

-July 18, 2022 · 9 min · 1913 words · Tommy
+July 18, 2022 · 9 min · 1912 words · Tommy